theartcher/S4-SM-Individual/README.md

   ![Git commit history](./static/images/git-commit-history-18-04-2024.png)
 - Ended up not involving JIRA more, as we saw it was not necessary due to our communication in it's current state already being sufficient for the complexity of the project.
 - Design thinking was implemented much more and very useful as a structure to hold onto.

-## History

-An overview of the old changes made.
-Not interesting if you are an assessor.

 ### Week 1 - 3